jsoendermann/MongoStyleGuide/README.md

 <a name="other-types--sets"></a>
 - [6.2](#other-types--sets) **Sets**: Model sets as arrays containing uppercase string constants.
 Use JavaScript's `Set` class where appropriate.

+    > Why?
+You can look at sets as multi-valued enumerations

     | :x:              | :white_check_mark:  |
     | :---------------- | :----------------- |
     | ['海豚', '鸽子', '蜜蜂']             | ['DOLPHIN', 'PIGEON', 'BEE']          |